 That is so true.

-And you know, and truth, you know, when you talk about truth, it's so essential too that we're teaching our children the truth about this country, the country's origins, why it was established, why it was established the way it was, why that first amendment is the first amendment.
+And, you know, and truth, you know, when you talk about truth, it's so essential, too, that we're teaching our children the truth about this country, the country's origins, why it was established, why it was established the way it was, why that First Amendment is the First Amendment.

 What they did for people they were never going to know, but they did it because they knew it was the right thing.

-They had lived under tyrannical rule, they knew that.
+They had lived under tyrannical rule.

 They knew it was the right thing.

-Listen, the the only reason why we had 13 colonies that began to think freedom and liberty is according to history, which says it was found among what has been referred to as the Black Robe Regiment.
+Listen, the only reason why we had 13 colonies that began to think freedom and liberty is according to history, which says it was found among what has been referred to as the Black Robe Regiment.

 The Black Robe Regiment came from King George.